devchallenges-io/curriculum/2-responsive-web/1-html-css/11-css-responsive-design.md

 ### User Preference Becoming a Priority

 In today's digital age, users have come to expect personalized experiences.
 They want websites that adapt not only to their physical device but also to their individual settings and requirements.
 Whether it's adjusting the font size for better readability or accommodating color preferences for those with visual impairments, responsive design must go beyond just being "mobile-friendly" and prioritize user preferences.

-By staying updated on these future trends and leveraging the power of the Level 4 specification, responsive design professionals can continue to create flexible and user-centric environments.
-This progress aligns with the industry's commitment to providing inclusive and adaptable digital experiences for all.

 ## Conclusion